javs1287/5Steps_ListReport_Extension/exercises/ex_4/README.md

   ![Add Controller](images/extend_controller1.png)

 A new file will be created, in here you will be adding code for your extension, copy the code from this sample into your project.
-Reference file is available here.
+Reference file is available [here](sources/extManagePONotification_XX.js).

   ![Add Controller](images/extend_controller2.png)

-Go back to the definition of your fragment and bind your code to the Press event of the button
+Go back to the definition of your fragment and bind your code to the Press event of the button.
+Reference code is available [here](sources/extManagePONotification_XX.fragment.xml)

   ![Add Controller](images/extend_controller3.png)